 Zamansky LLC represents investors in securities class action lawsuits and employees in ERISA class action cases.Get Started

-Contact a Mutual Fraud Lawyer at Zamansky, LLC Today
+Contact a Mutual Fund Fraud Lawyer at Zamansky, LLC Today

-To learn more about your legal rights and options, contact a securities arbitration lawyer at Zamansky LLC.
+To learn more about your legal rights and options, contact a mutual fund fraud lawyer at Zamansky LLC.
 We offer a free, no-obligation initial consultation and respond to all inquiries within 24 hours.
 Call our offices today at 212-742-1414 or complete our online contact form.